Celia (1989 film): Plot

 Celia and the Tanner children retaliate by throwing bags of flour onto Stephanie and her brothers during church mass.
 Later, the Tanners relocate to Sydney so Evan can find new employment.
 Burke later arrives at the Carmichael home to confiscate Murgatroyd, as the Victorian Government has deemed rabbits an invasive species and is banning them from being kept as pets.
 After several unsuccessful attempts, Burke finally manages to abscond with Murgatroyd, who is taken to the local zoo.
 Celia begins hallucinating, imagining her uncle Burke as an evil Hobyah creature.
 At school, Celia defaces a newspaper photograph of Victorian premier Henry Bolte, turning him into a Hobyah.

 After a series of petitions, the government finally agrees to allow individuals to keep pet rabbits with permits.
-Celia and numerous other families visit the zoo to reclaim their rabbits, but Celia and Heather find their rabbits both dead.
+Celia and numerous other families visit the zoo to reclaim their rabbits, but Celia and her friend Heather find their rabbits both dead.
 Later, Celia and Heather are left in the care of Burke while Celia's parents go to play tennis.
 Celia again hallucinates, imagining Burke as a Hobyah, and shoots him to death with her father's shotgun.
 In a panic, the girls disarray the house and throw some of Pat's jewelry in a stream, posing the scene to appear as a robbery-murder.
 The girls chain Burke's pet dog to a tree, and stay at the quarry until Celia's parents return home and find Burke's body.

 Celia's mother become suspicious when they find Burke's dog, as well as noticing a bruise on Celia's chest shaped like the end of a shotgun.
 She chooses to hide these from the police and Celia's father.
 Later, Celia and Heather play at the quarry with Stephanie and her gang of friends, staging a mock execution for Burke's murder.
 Celia acts as judge, sentencing Heather to death by hanging.
 Heather is hanged and appears lifeless for a moment, but then falls to the ground, revealing it to be only a prank.

 Cast

 Production

-Ann Turner was a graduate of Swinburne who had worked at Film Victoria and the Australian Film Commission as a consultant.
-She was inspired to write the film by an article in the paper about the Bolte government's rabbit muster in the 1950s.
+Ann Turner was a graduate of Swinburne, who had worked at Film Victoria and the Australian Film Commission as a consultant.
+She was inspired to write the film by an article in the newspaper about a rabbit muster in the 1950s organised by the Victorian government under premier Henry Bolte.

-The script was written in 1984 when it won the AWGIE for Best Unproduced Screenplay.
+The script was written in 1984, when it won the AWGIE for Best Unproduced Screenplay.

+The film was co-produced by Gordon Glenn and Timothy White.

 Release

-Celia opened at the 1989 Créteil International Women's Film Festival in France, where it won the Grand Prix award for best film.
+Celia opened at the 1989 Créteil International Women's Film Festival in France, where it won the Grand Prix for best film.

 It was released in Melbourne on 3 March 1989 as part of the "Women In Focus" film festival held by the Australian Film Commission.

 In the United States, it opened in New York City on 19 March 1990, presented by the Film Society of Lincoln Center and the Department of Film of the Museum of Modern Art's New Directors/New Films series.